IFS Therapy NYC

 -

 Reach out for a free consultation.
-I’ll answer your questions, explain how I use IFS in my work, and help you determine whether it’s a good fit for your needs.
+I’ll answer your questions, explain how I use IFS Therapy in my work, and help you determine whether it’s a good fit for your needs.